Document Automation

 Display Options

 Self-Service: Use our REST API to retrieve document data and render it however you need.
-Most development teams can integrate Fluvial data into their existing web applications, reporting tools, or document generation systems.
+Most development teams can integrate RiskNodes data into their existing web applications, reporting tools, or document generation systems.

 Managed Display Service: For organizations that need a turnkey solution, we offer an optional managed display and distribution service.
 This handles hosting, formatting, and delivery of reports and documents while maintaining the same data flexibility.

 Example Implementation: See Laculine, our consulting demo site.
-Click “Risk Ratings” to see how Fluvial document data can be rendered as interactive web reports.
+Click “Risk Ratings” to see how RiskNodes document data can be rendered as interactive web reports.

 Rationale